Byron/termbook/doc/src/tags.md

 ```
 ````

-By default `exec` expects the executed program to suceed (with exit-status 0), and the entire `termbook build` invocation will fail otherwise.
+By default `exec` expects the executed program to succeed (with exit-status 0), and the entire `termbook build` invocation will fail otherwise.
 This behaviour is useful to assert your documentation is still matching the program you document.